 What are popular business card design ideas for millennials?

-These days, millennials have a particular flair for style in coming up with creative business card message ideas—some of which possess characteristics one could only dream of!
+These days, millennials have a particular flair for style in coming up with great business card ideas—some of which possess characteristics one could only dream of!

 For example, Pure Metal Cards is a business that caters to business owners looking to adopt a metal visiting card.
 It’s truly an out-there idea, but it’s a perfect example of innovation that can grab the attention of many people.
-These are the kinds of ideas that millennials go for out-of-the-ordinary designs, a far cry from the expected.
+These are the kinds of calling card design ideas that millennials go for: a far cry from the expected.

 For millennials, the purpose of a great visiting card is to leave people with an artistic impression and an explanation of who they are.
 Usually, the information is vague but innovative enough to leave room for the imagination, inclining receivers of the card to learn more and initiate a conversation.